Best Western Plus Independence Park Hotel

 - 0.15 mile(s) from downtown shopping

 - 0.20 mile(s) from Independence Mall and the Liberty Bell

 - 0.10 mile(s) from City Tavern

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Philadelphia.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Philadelphia.
 Chase the links to explore the local region even more.

 Alberta | British Columbia | Manitoba | New Brunswick | Nova Scotia | Ontario | Prince Edward Island | Quebec | Saskatchewan | Yukon | Caribbean